AKEric/skinner/README.md

 Skinner is a tool for [Autodesk Maya](https://www.autodesk.com/products/maya/overview) designed to make "exporting and importing skin weights on polygonal mesh fast, easy, and full featured".
 Having both a consumer-facing UI and scriptable API, it can be fully integrated into a professional production pipeline regardless of industry.

 At high level, the Skinner tool works by exporting & importing ```SkinChunk``` data, discussed below.

+## Donate For Usage

+As of Feb 2023, Skinner has been open sourced.
+But the developer would still appreicate any tips you'd like to provide.

+Please 'buy me a coffee' per the below suggested tipping rate:  https://www.buymeacoffee.com/akeric

+* Student / Hobbiest / Indy dev : Free!  (but if you want to donate, I won't turn you down)
+* Any other production : $25 a user.

 ## Disclaimers